Getting to Know Your Neighborhood: Brookline Village

 60 Tappan St.

-Named for the town’s Recreation Department superintendent from 1972 to 1989, the aquatic center on the Brookline High School campus was the nation’s first indoor public swimming facility.
+Named for the town’s Recreation Department superintendent from 1972 to 1989, the aquatics center on the Brookline High School campus was the nation’s first indoor public swimming facility.
 The center has three pools: a shallow one for children and beginners, a lap pool, and a diving area.
 The last two connect through a sealed tunnel, and swimmers wearing goggles can peer through the lap pool’s underwater window to watch divers on the other side.
 A major attraction for swimmers with sensitive skin is the pools’ copper ionization filtration system, which lowers the levels of chlorine required.
 The pools cost $8 a visit for Brookline residents, $10 for nonresidents, but a reduced rate of $6 and $8 is available for students.
 Yearly adult and family passes are also available for purchase.
 Private and group swimming lessons are available for Brookline residents (prices vary).

 Getting there: By foot, head down Harvard Street from Comm Ave until you cross Washington Street.
 The 1.5-mile walk takes about 30 minutes.
-By T, walk to the Fenway stop on Park Drive and take the outbound D trolley two stops to Brookline Village.
+By T, walk to the Fenway stop on Park Drive and take the outbound D Line trolley two stops to Brookline Village.
 By bus, hop on the #66 headed down Harvard Street.